Sri-35/hello-world-java/README.md

-# Hello world with Java :coffee: Slave
+# Hello world with Java :coffee:not a Slave anymore

 This is a simple **"Hello world"** done with **Java** programming language.